umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/sections.md

 ## Extending an existing section

 You can extend existing sections by adding Umbraco UI Builder trees and dashboards, context apps, and virtual subtrees.
-This can be done by calling the `WithSection` method on the root level `KonstruktConfigBuilder` instance.
+This can be done by calling the `WithSection` method on the root level `UIBuilderConfigBuilder` instance.

-### **WithSection(string alias, Lambda sectionConfig = null) : KonstruktWithSectionConfigBuilder**
+### **WithSection(string alias, Lambda sectionConfig = null) : WithSectionConfigBuilder**

 Starts a sub-configuration for the existing Umbraco section with the given alias.